 If anybody knows anything about this,please let me know.

-She has a worse problem though,one that may not be fixable. ***NOTE: Please read the comment by Dorothy in PA below,explaining advice from a talk given by doll doctor concerning three types of doll 'diseases',including Hard Plastic Disease, and use your good judgement on dealing with your dolls with the problems mentioned. ***When I found her she was so pretty that I snatched her up right away.
+She has a worse problem though,one that may not be fixable. ***NOTE: Please read the information provided by Dorothy in PA at the end of this post,explaining advice from a talk given by doll doctor concerning three types of doll 'diseases',including Hard Plastic Disease, and use your good judgement on dealing with your dolls with the problems mentioned. ***When I found her she was so pretty that I snatched her up right away.
 When I found out her price I was so excited,(and her detached legs weren't noticeable because of her long dress and because they were rubber banded to her body.

 But even with these problems I wouldn't have worried about it because of the price.),that I stuck her in my cart so quickly that I didn't notice her other problem until later.